Download OpenAPI specification:

 To allow early access and feedback on upcoming endpoints before release, a Beta program has been introduced.
 This allows partners to evaluate pre-production versions.
 Review the Beta section for newly introduced endpoints.

 As new versions of the endpoints are introduced, older versions and endpoints that were replaced are set for deprecation.
-Review the Soon to Deprecate section for a list of endpoints scheduled for deprecation.

 Version 2.0 and above endpoints now expose the API key on the HTTP headers.
 Backward compatibility for legacy v1 endpoints continues to be supported, no changes required at this point, but header key authentication is also supported on v1 endpoints.